Dog Man Star: Recording and production

 The album was recorded between 22 March and 26 July 1994 at Master Rock Studios, Kilburn, London.
 The rehearsals were very tense and would inevitably split the band into two separate camps.
 Butler had his own agenda, and he frequently clashed with the rest of the band and producer Ed Buller, over whom he had concerns during the recording of the first album.
 According to Buller, Butler and the rest of the band were not in the studio together once during recording, perhaps only for a matter of hours.

+Buller has stated that the recording process had some "happy accidents" during recording.
+Butler recorded separately from the rest of the band in a purpose-built lounge.
+There was a TV in the lounge and Butler can be heard tuning the TV at the beginning of "The Asphalt World".
+At the end of the song, Butler can be heard changing channels and picking up a section of dialogue from Lauren Bacall from the film Woman's World.
+Buller also talked of the impromptu recording of Butler playing the intro to "The Wild Ones" on a dobro outside as he sat on the roof of his car.

-Butler seemed to antagonise his bandmates further when he appeared on the front cover of Vox magazine under the tag line "Brett drives me insane."
+Butler seemed to antagonise his bandmates when he appeared on the front cover of Vox magazine under the tag line "Brett drives me insane."
 In a rare interview, in that he only ever would do press interviews on the pretext it was about guitars, he said of Anderson: "He's not a musician at all.
 It's very difficult for him to get around anything that isn't ABC."
 A despondent Anderson remembers reading the article the same morning he was recording the vocals for "The Asphalt World": "I remember trying to channel all this hurt that I was feeling and the iciness I was feeling into the vocal."
 Butler later apologised to Anderson over the incident.

-Musical differences over "The Asphalt World" triggered the next dispute.
-The version that made it on to the album lasts for nine minutes 25 seconds, but according to bass player Mat Osman, Butler's initial creation was a 25-minute piece with an eight-minute guitar solo.
+Musical differences arose over "The Asphalt World".
+The final version on the album has a duration of 9:25, edited from a much longer recording.
+According to bass player Mat Osman, Butler's initial creation was a 25-minute piece with an eight-minute guitar solo.
+However, according to Anderson, the composition was 18 minutes long, and was a pre-production recording featuring only guitar and drums, that was intended to be edited down.